-The Overlook Neighborhood Association Board will meet on Tuesday at 6:30 p.m. at the Historic Overlook House.
-Items on the agenda include the future of Overlook Views newsletter, guests at the May General Meeting, air quality and more.
-The meeting is open for the public to attend and observe.
+The newly elected Overlook Neighborhood Association Board will meet for the first time on Tuesday at 6:30 p.m. at the Historic Overlook House.
+The agenda includes selecting an executives and committee chairs, planning for the next Overlook Views and more.
+Anyone is welcome to attend and observe.

 2) Traffic disruption at the I-5 exit on Alberta

 The Portland Bureau of Environmental Services has begun an emergency sewer construction project on N Alberta Street at the northbound on- and off-ramps of Interstate 5.
 Construction is expected to last about two months.
 The work is part of the N Alberta-Missouri Emergency Sewer Project to replace a 66-foot section of pipe that is failing under the intersection.

 Construction will occur during day and some night hours.
 One lane will be maintained at all times.
 Travelers (by bike and car especially) should follow all signage and directions of flaggers when present.
 Expect delays during construction.

 Please share the road, drive cautiously and be mindful of workers and other travelers in the area.
 Expect delays during construction.
 If you can alter your route to avoid the intersection, it is advisable.

 The Oregon Health Authority reminds Oregonians that flu season is upon us.
 Influenza (flu) is a seasonal disease that can cause mild to severe illness.
 Most experts think flu viruses are spread mainly by droplets when people with flu cough, sneeze or talk.
 Less often, a person might also get the flu by touching a surface or object that has the flu virus on it and then touching their own mouth or nose.